iSurfiNex/ft_transcendence/frontend/src/pouic/README.md

 Boolean to attribute

 `<h1 hidden="{pages.home.active}">Am I shown ?</h1>`
+If the value behind `pages.home.active` is a boolean, the attribute is toggled.
+Otherwise, the attribute takes the value of the variable.

 Negate variable

-`<h1 hidden="{!pages.home.active}">Am I shown ?</h1>`
+With negation, the value becomes a boolean so the attribute toggles `<h1 hidden="{!pages.home.active}">Am I shown ?</h1>`

 Kind-of ternary

-`<h1 hello="{pages.home.active?world}"></h1>`
+if the variable evaluates to `true`, the attribute takes the value one the right side of the `?` `<h1 hello="{pages.home.active?world}"></h1>`

-function call with parameter path binding any time `pages.home.title` changes, the dom is updated with the result of the function
+function call with parameter path binding any time `pages.home.title` changes, the dom updates with the result of the function

 `<h1>The page slug is {getSlug(pages.home.title)}></h1>`